SCIInstitute/SCIRun/docs/user_doc/ClassicTutorial.md

 ## Overview
 SCIRun is a modular dataflow programming Problem Solving Environment (PSE).
 SCIRun has a set of Modules that perform specific functions on a data stream.
+In SCIRun, a module is represented by a rectangular box on the Network Editor canvas.
 Each module reads data from its input ports, calculates the data, and sends new data from output ports.
-In SCIRun, a module is represented by a rectangular box on the Network Editor canvas.
 Data flowing between modules is represented by pipes connecting the modules.
-A group of connected modules is called a Dataflow Network, or Net (see {numref}`fig-ex-network`).
-An infinite number of nets can be created, each solving a separate problem.
+A group of connected modules is called a Dataflow Network (see {numref}`fig-ex-network`), and are saved as `.srn5` files.
+Any number of nets can be created, each solving a separate problem.

 This tutorial demonstrates the use of SCIRun to visualize a tetrahedral mesh and the construction of a network comprised of three standard modules: ReadField, ShowField, and ViewScene.
 This tutorial also instructs the user on reading Field data from a file, setting rendering properties for the nodes, edges, and faces (**the nodes are rendered as blue spheres**), and rendering geometry to the screen in an interactive ViewScene window).